Russell Carr

-Russell Carr is a British car designer and was appointed head of design of Lotus Cars in 2014.
+Russell Carr is an English car designer and was appointed head of design of Lotus Cars in 2014.

 Career

 Russell studied Industrial Design transportation at Coventry Polytechnic, graduating in 1988.
 He started work at the Coventry-based MGA Developments before he joined Lotus in 1990 and worked on a number of projects before being appointed head of design in November 2014, replacing Donato Coco.
 When the Chinese Geely acquired Lotus in 2017, Carr remained in charge of sports car design, but reporting to Peter Horbury, whom he previously worked with in the late 1980s at MGA.